jiangwenyuan/nuster/README.md

 is cached.
 You can use `all` to cache all responses.

 ```
-cache-rule only200
+nuster rule only200
-cache-rule 200and404 code 200,404
+nuster rule 200and404 code 200,404
-cache-rule all code all
+nuster rule all code all
 ```

 ### if|unless condition